 - Air pollution levels and construction around the home

-For basic 1"–3" air filters, manufacturers typically instruct you to get new ones every 30–60 days.
-If you deal with from light to moderate allergies, you could upgrade the air filter or get new ones even more frequently.
+For basic 1"–3" air filters, manufacturers often tell you to get new ones every 30–60 days.
+If you deal with from light to moderate allergies, you could upgrade the air filter or replace them even more regularly.

-Or, if you reside a more remote location or less occupied residence (like a vacation house) and there are a reduced number of cars around, yearly may be often enough.
+Or, if you live a more remote spot or less occupied residence (like a vacation residence) and there are not as many cars around, yearly may be often enough.

-Here are averages that might help you figure out how frequently you should replace the air filter at your house:
+Here are averages that can help you decide how regularly you should get a new air filter at your house:

 - One dog or cat: every 60 days